Adjacency Graphs of Polyhedral Surfaces: Introduction

 Representations with one-dimensional objects in $\mathbb{R}^2$ have also been studied.
-While every plane bipartite graph has a contact representation with horizontal and vertical segments~\cite{FMP91}, recognizing segment contact graphs is an \NP-complete problem even for planar graphs~\cite{HLINENY200195}.
-Hlin\v{e}n\'{y} showed that recognizing curve contact graphs, where no four curves meet in one point, is \NP-complete for planar graphs and is solvable in polynomial time for planar triangulations.
+While every plane bipartite graph has a contact representation with horizontal and vertical segments~\cite{FMP91}, Hlin\v{e}n\'{y}~\cite{HLINENY200195} showed that recognizing segment contact graphs is an \NP-complete problem even when restricted to planar graphs.
+Hlin\v{e}n\'{y}~\cite{Hli98} also showed that recognizing curve contact graphs where no four curves meet in one point is \NP-complete for planar graphs whereas the same question can be solved in polynomial time for planar triangulations.

 Less is known about contact representations in higher dimensions.
 Every graph is the contact graph of interior-disjoint convex polytopes in $\mathbb{R}^3$ where contacts are shared 2-dimensional facets~\cite{tietze1905}.
 Hlin\v{e}n\'{y} and Kratochv{\'\i}l~\cite{HK01} proved that the recognition of unit-ball contact graphs in $\mathbb{R}^d$ is \NP-hard for $d=3,4,$ and~8.
 Felsner and Francis~\cite{FF11} showed that every planar graph has a contact representation with axis-parallel cubes in~$\mathbb{R}^3$.
 For proper side contacts, Kleist and Rahman~\cite{kleist14} proved that every subgraph of an Archimedean grid can be represented with unit cubes, and every subgraph of a $d$-dimensional grid can be represented with $d$-cubes.
 Evans et al.~\cite{erssw-rghtp-GD19} showed that every graph has a contact representation where vertices are represented by convex polygons in $\mathbb{R}^3$ and edges by shared corners of polygons, and gave polynomial-volume representations for bipartite, 1-planar, and cubic graphs.